-Liposuction removes fat from your body by suction and lasts one to two hours.
-It can be done under local anesthesia or general anesthesia, with an outpatient clinic stay.
+Liposuction removes fat from your body by suction and takes one to two hours.
+It can be done under local anesthesia or general anesthesia, with an outpatient stay in a clinic.

-• Liposuction with the traditional method where a fine cannula with a rounded end is connected to a suction system if the quantity of fat to be treated is large;
+?
+Liposuction with the traditional method where a fine cannula with a rounded end is connected to a suction system if the quantity of fat to be treated is significant;

-• Vibroliposuction or NIL (Nutational Infrasonic Liposculpture) which has a vibrating cannula to allow shorter suites and better results.
+?
+Vibroliposuction or NIL (Nutational Infrasonic Liposculpture) which has a vibrating cannula to allow for shorter follow-ups and better results

-What will the scars of calf liposuction look like?
+What will scars from calf liposuction look like?

-• Because the liposuction incisions are 1 to 2mm, the scars are small and hardly visible, most often hidden in natural folds;
+?
+Because the liposuction incisions are 1 to 2mm, the scars are small and very inconspicuous, most often hidden in natural folds;

-• Most liposuction scars disappear and are barely visible over time.
+?
+Most liposuction scars fade and are barely visible over time.
 Visible scarring is more common when large cannulas are used and in patients who have dark pigmentation;

-• The quality of healing, however, depends on genetic factors and it is possible to observe hypertrophic healing in people predisposed to it;
+?
+However, the quality of healing depends on genetic factors and it is possible to observe hypertrophic healing in people predisposed to it;

-• The scar may rarely be associated with dyschromia, which is a patch on dark (hyperpigmentation) or light (hypo pigmented) skin.
+?
+The scar may rarely be associated with dyschromia, which is a spot on dark (hyperpigmentation) or light (hypopigmented) skin.

-Although scars from the incisions are in most cases permanent, they fade and improve over time.
-Dr Christophe Desouches will make every effort to place scars in hidden areas and minimize them, with the aim of achieving the desired result with the most discreet scars possible.
+Although the scars from the incisions are in most cases permanent, they fade and improve over time.
+Dr. Christophe Desouches will make every effort to place scars in hidden areas and minimize them, with the aim of achieving the desired result with the most discreet scars possible.

-What are the consequences of the calf liposuction procedure?
+What are the consequences of calf liposuction surgery?

-Dr Christophe Desouches will study with you for the necessary time before you can return to your normal level of sports and social activity.
+Dr. Christophe Desouches will study with you the time needed before you can return to your normal level of sports and social activity.